On This Page[Hide][Show]

 Tip #2 Anticipate Surveillance

-Tip #3 Stay Off of Social Media
+Tip #3 Stay Off Social Media

-Tip #4 Do Not Try to Go Back to Work Too Fast
+Tip #4 Don’t Return to Work Too Soon

-Tip #5 Do Not Forget Cognitive Problems
+Tip #5 Don’t Forget Cognitive Issues

-When you work with Ortiz Law Firm, you get a team of legal professionals who understand disability law.
+When you work with the Ortiz Law Firm, you get a team of legal professionals who understand disability law.
 Having recovered disability benefits for thousands of claimants, we have the experience to defend your disability claim.
-We will fight to have your claim approved so that you can focus on your health.
+We will fight to get your claim approved so that you can focus on your health.